Claim: Johnny Carson made a risqué remark to a starlet who appeared on the Tonight Show with a cat on her lap.

 - As a final piece of negative evidence, consider that both

-Zsa ZsaGabor and Johnny Carson have denied that this incident ever took place: in letters reproduced below, and in the following exchange between Johnny and Jane Fonda during a 1989 Tonight Show appearance:
+Zsa ZsaGabor and Johnny Carson have denied that this incident ever took place, in letters to us reproduced below and in the following exchange between Johnny and Jane Fonda during a 1989 Tonight Show appearance:

-During this exchange, Johnny genuinely looks surprised, as if he'd never heard the story before.
 Those who insist this incident really did happen often claim that Carson and Gabor's denials mean nothing, because they were required to issue them under the terms of settlement agreed to after the actress sued the talk show host.
-However, being embarrassed on television isn't valid grounds for a lawsuit, as the Los Angeles Times noted in an article on the controversy surrounding the film Borat:"The whole concept of making people look foolish in an unsuspecting environment has been happening since 'Candid Camera,'" said entertainment law attorney Mel Avanzado, who has represented producers on issues related to unscripted TV shows. "'Borat' is not new.
-It's just taking it to a new level of silliness."(It's also rather improbable that if Zsa Zsa were so offended by the alleged remark as to bring suit against Johnny Carson, she would have continued to appear on his show over the years, or that Johnny would have invited her back in the first place.)
+However, being embarrassed on television isn't valid grounds for a lawsuit, as the Los Angeles Times noted in an article on the controversy surrounding the popular 2006 "mockumentary" film Borat: